 The % must be found before the controller will process any input and it will always begin output with a %.
 The N code and G code all found on all lines and the remaining codes are present as required by the G code.
 The N code is the same as the step number display in the controller.
 All N codes must be continuous starting from 1.
-The controller will insert steps and re-number all required data.
-The P code is the destination of a subroutine jump for G code 96.
 The controller will always end output with a % and input to it is terminated by a %, N99 or G99.
 Spaces are only allowed where shown.